A BEAUTIFUL WAY TO DIE

 From the author of the Between the Covers book club pick, The Unspeakable Acts of Zina Pavlou

-A dark historical mystery that’s inspired by the true crimes, glamour and depravity of the early film industry
+A noir thriller that’s inspired by the true crimes, glamour and depravity of the early film industry.

 Praise for A Beautiful Way to Die